Phone Resistance

 The administration's plan to restrict the phone backfired in ways they couldn't have imagined.
 Instead of isolating us from the free world, they brought us together.
 And when we come together collectively, we win.

-Safear Ness is a formerly incarcerated abolitionist, recently released from Pennsylvania State Prison.
-His lineage is traced through Indigenous peoples (Apache Chiricahua), Spanish colonizers, and white settlers.
-He still organizes against the PIC with incarcerated comrades, Study and Struggle, and In The Belly.
-His writing has appeared in Jewish Currents, Utopix, and the Asian American Writers Workshop.
-These days he is reviving In The Mix, a prisoner podcast he helped create while incarcerated.
+Safear Ness (they/them) is a formerly incarcerated abolitionist, released from Pennsylvania State Prison in 2023.
+Their lineage is traced through Indigenous peoples (Apache Chiricahua), Spanish colonizers, and white settlers.
+They still organize against the PIC with incarcerated comrades.
+Their writing has appeared in Jewish Currents, Utopix, and the Asian American Writers Workshop.
+These days they organize with the abolitionist media collectives, In The Belly and In The Mix: Prisoner Podcast.

 “What Can We Imagine for Ourselves & the World” image credit: Molly Costello